 Miscellaneous conditions: Other causes of abdominal pain are infantile colic, floating rib syndrome, functional pain, Meckel’s diverticulum, etc.

-Assessing abdominal pain in children is quite a challenging task and should be done by experienced pediatric gastroenterologists.
+Assessing abdominal pain in children is quite a challenging task and should be done by experienced pediatric gastroenterologists in Bangalore.
 The challenge further increases when the child is under 5 years of age or with a developmental disability.
 Following are some of the diagnostic techniques used for determining the cause of pain:

 |TYPE OF DIAGNOSTIC METHOD||DETAILED TESTS|